Promhills Cabins

 Is Yanakie safe?

 Absolutely, Yanakie is a small rural village, and it is extremely safe.
 We do want our guests to feel safe, comfortable and secure here, especially people who are travelling solo.
 We have pin code access security gates at the front of the property, the pin code changes regularly, so only the people who are supposed to be on the property can get in.
-We also have CCTV security cameras that monitor the front gate, the entrance driveway, and the office/house area, so we can see who comes/goes from the property (and also the wildlife that passes through!
+We also have CCTV security cameras that monitor the front gate, the entrance and driveway, so we can see who comes/goes from the property (and also the wildlife that passes through!
 Before we had the cameras installed, we had no idea how regularly wombats, echidnas, bats, owls and occasionally foxes wander up the drive).
 All CCTV cameras are in plain sight and are not located around any guest accommodation.

-Are the alpacas friendly?
+Are the alpacas/sheep friendly?

 Feel free to approach the fences, if they do not want to be touched they will move away.
 They will probably even pose for your camera.
 Don't lean too close into their faces or you may get a surprise spit!